 When it comes to reliability, the laptop performs well enough, but it’s not perfect.
 Although the device has a decent thickness, the screen undergoes some deformation when pressed, which is obviously due to the use of wide hinges.
 Fortunately, in spite of this, the screen is well protected, so strong pressure does not cause deformations or other disturbances on the working matrix.

-The hinges mentioned in the tested model aren’t particularly tight, making it possible to lift the screen with one hand.
+The hinges mentioned in the tested model aren’t particularly tight, making it possible to lift the screen with one hand, which is impossible if you deal with a large screen laptop.
 The consequence of this, however, is a high tendency of the cover to loosen when shaken, and when the device is moved, the screen itself can change the angle of inclination.
 However, I must admit that during my practical and play tests the lid itself never changed its position.

 Only the bottom of the outer cover with the screen is slightly bent due to the design of the center hinge.
 That’s what allows you to tilt the screen by about 150 degrees, and at the same time very reliably holds it.
 The hinge looks really solid and I think the life of the hinge can be very good.